yarisvt/tyk-docs/tyk-docs/content/planning-for-production/redis-mongodb-sizing.md

 title: Redis and MongoDB Sizing Guide
 menu:
   main:
-    parent: "Analytics and Reporting"
+    parent: "Planning for Production"
-weight: 11
+weight: 2
 ---

 ## <a name="analytics"></a>Analytics